SamuelWerner/blnk.io/README.md

 ## Quickstart
 1. Clone repository

-2. Open Terminal, start Node with database:
+2. Open the terminal and start the application with:
-`node ./src/server`

-3. Open second Terminal, build Vue.js frontend
 `npm start`